 Every dog will react differently to different substances just like humans, it’s best to give them just a little bit of Peppermint Tea to see if they are able to handle it.
 Some dogs may have allergies to ingredients found in Peppermint Tea so be on the lookout for any adverse effects.

 Peppermint Tea can be a nice relatively safe occasional treat for your dogs, but you should make sure it’s the decaffeinated type as caffeinated tea has the potential to cause heart palpitations, tremors, lung failure, seizures, and vomiting in dogs if too much is given at once or over time.

-This is why you need to be super careful as even a seemingly small amount of caffeine found in certain teas can cause serious complications that could lead to death.
+This is why you need to be super careful as even a seemingly small amount of caffeine found in certain teas can cause serious complications.
 Since Peppermint is typically decaffeinated you should be ok but it doesn’t hurt to double-check the packaging.

 You should avoid all sources of caffeine when feeding your dog and stick to normal everyday water as their main source of liquid.

 Effects of caffeine on dogs

 Caffeine is one of the most widely consumed substances in the world.
 Whether it’s from coffee, tea, soda, or energy drinks, caffeine can be found everywhere.
 Caffeine toxicity in dogs may occur when they ingest products containing caffeine or products that contain ingredients with added caffeine such as guarana extract.

 Clinical signs of caffeine toxicity typically start within 20 to 60 minutes after ingestion and can make your dog feel restlessness, hyperactivity, agitation, or even begin vomiting and panting.

 If you notice your dog’s heart rate starts racing and beating irregularly you should contact your veterinarian immediately.
 With caffeine poisoning prompt care is critical, a veterinarian can often treat the overdose if caught early.